-If the Provost or designee concludes that the bargaining unit faculty member's overall performance was in the highest or second highest categories, the bargaining unit faculty members will receive an increase in their base salary per Article 26.

-If the Provost or designee concludes that the bargaining unit faculty member's overall performance is unsatisfactory, the dean and the department or unit head shall consult v performance is unsatisfactory, the dean and the department or unit head shall consult with the bargaining unit faculty member and recommend to the Provost a development plan for demonstrable improvement.
-Such development plan should be implemented as soon as practicable after a determination of unsatisfactory performance and have a goal of reaching satisfactory performance by the next scheduled 3-year post-tenure review.
+1 2 If the Provost or designee concludes that the bargaining unit faculty member's overall 3 performance was in the highest or second highest categories, the bargaining unit faculty 4 members will receive an increase in their base salary per Article 26.
+5 6 If the Provost or designee concludes that the bargaining unit faculty member's overall 7 performance is unsatisfactory, the dean and the department or unit head shall consult with the 8 bargaining unit faculty member and recommend to the Provost a development plan for demonstrable improvement.
+Such development plan should be implemented as soon as 9 practicable after a determination of unsatisfactory performance and have a goal of reaching 10 satisfactory performance by the next scheduled 3-year post-tenure review.
+11